EsotericShadow/3D_Scrolling_Cube_Three.js/README.md

 - **Background:**
   Dark vertical gradient (from `#000` to `#222`) establishes a high-contrast, cyberpunk atmosphere.
-- **Typography:**
-  The Orbitron font from Google Fonts sets the futuristic tone.
 - **Layout:**
-  A fixed, full-screen flexbox design centers the cube and text columns.
+  A fixed, full-screen flexbox design centers the cube.
 - **Responsive Design:**
-  Media queries adjust cube and text dimensions for desktop and mobile devices.
+  Media queries adjust cube dimensions for desktop and mobile devices.
 - **Mobile-Specific:**
-  On mobile, the cube is enlarged for better interaction and all text fade/transform animations are removed to simplify the experience.
+  On mobile, the cube is enlarged for better interaction.

 ---